-The Fund will focus on established cash flow generating properties with potential to add value through active management within retail, office and logistic segments in strategic locations and strong tenants or a quality tenant mix and long leases.
-Up to 20% of the Fund's assets may be invested in forward funding development projects.
+The Fund will focus on established cash flow generating properties with potential to add value through active management within the retail, office and logistics segments in strategic locations and strong tenants or a quality tenant mix and long leases.
+Up to 20% of the Fund's assets may be invested in forward funding development / core plus projects.